mtlynch/mtlynch.io/content/notes/zig-call-real-world-c/index.md

 ## Getting the uStreamer source code

 To begin, I'll grab the uStreamer source code.
-The latest version at the time of this writing is `v5.45`, so I'll grab that version:
+The latest release as of this writing is `v5.45`, so I'll grab that version:

 ```bash
 USTREAMER_VERSION='v5.45'